 The NZ Government via MetService, Transpower and international data too.

-For LIGHTNING and PRO users it is real-time so only a few seconds after a lightning strike.
+Every 60 seconds for LIGHTNING PLUS and PRO users.
 The free version is updated every 15 minutes.

 Not all strike placements are 100% accurate, so MetService places some limitations around this – but if you have feedback please provide feedback to technical@weatherwatch.co.nz.

-Basically, but not all.
+Basically yes, but not all.
 Global providers often don’t have lightning trackers on the ground.
-MetService & Transpower have 10 ground trackers, which basically means our services are not only lightning fast, but also capturing almost every single local lightning strike in NZ, up to about 90 to 95% accuracy.
+MetService and Transpower have 10 ground trackers, which means our services are not only lightning fast, but also capturing almost every single local lightning strike in NZ, up to about 90 to 95% accuracy.

 Use the rain radar to better visually see where the heaviest rain is – often in thunderstorms (but not always) the heaviest rain is under or close to the cluster of lightning strikes.

-Sign up to LIGHTNING or PRO in our app.
-Both provide real time live ligthning alerts pushed to your phone.
-You set the distance you want to get alerts (ie, within 25km of my home!).
+Sign up to LIGHTNING PLUS or PRO in our app.
+Both provide real time live lightning alerts pushed to your phone.
+You set the distance you want to get alerts (ie, within 25km of my home).

-No, MetService places limitations on how many alerts a single user can have – the LIGHTNING tier allows 1 location, but the PRO tier allows for two locations anywhere in NZ to have push alerts for real time lightning.
+No, MetService places limitations on how many alerts a single user can have – the LIGHTNING PLUS tier allows one location, and the PRO tier allows for two locations anywhere in NZ to have push alerts for real time lightning.

 Send us your feedback to technical@weatherwatch.co.nz.
 Please note, we won’t be replying to most comments but it’s a good chance for you to let us know what we could do better, or what you love/dislike the most.